gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 3. Specification and Evaluation
     - Specifications
-        - Functional, Structural, Test/Function relationship, progression
+        - <span style="color:red">business functions</span>, Functional, Structural, Test/Function relationship, progression
     - Methods and Constraints
         - Methodology
-        - TEst tools
+        - Test tools
         - Extent (total or partial, rationale for partial testing)
         - Data recording (how are you going to record the data, like a spreadsheet)
         - Constraints